 Once the candidates are shortlisted, it is time for the interview.
 The HR manager has to be well-prepared and ask relevant questions to help make the right decision.

 HR assistance is essential at this stage because it helps set the tone for the rest of the employee’s life cycle.
-If they can find suitable candidates and get them on board quickly, it will be smooth sailing for the rest of the cycle.
+Using an applicant tracking system allows to find suitable candidates and get them on board quickly to ensure smooth sailing for the rest of the cycle.

 Recruiting remotely has emerged as a great challenge for many HR teams.
 Communication between managers and hiring personnel on different channels can be difficult to manage and properly organize.
 A tool like Chanty helps with this process by allowing them to have real-time group conversations and share files with each other while tracking important notes before the hiring process begins.
 It also allows teams to quickly access previous data points so they can compare candidates efficiently.